-Osh: [00:14:23] But it happened you know but we think about institutionalized racism and the effects on that as kids like how did I as a kid.
-And then I had a great you know like I told you a multicultural perspective when I was a kid.
-Yet I still wanted to be a part of a dominant powerful race if you will.
-And I felt that as a kid because I wanted to be it so I can have more power so I can be more valid or more loved and more accepted.
+Osh: [00:14:23] But it happened.
+We think about institutionalized racism and the effects of that as kids.
+Like how I did as a kid.
+I had a great a multicultural perspective when I was a kid.
+Yet I still wanted to be a part of a dominant powerful race — if you will.
+I felt that as a kid.
+I wanted to be it so I can have more power.
+So I can be more valid, or more loved, and more accepted.

-Yulia: [00:14:51] Well, it also opens up a larger market, too. if you are creating films with latinos in them. with just a diverse cast, you open up marketing to a whole different segment of people
+Yulia: [00:14:51] Well, it also opens up a larger market, too.
+If you are creating films with Latinos in them, with a diverse cast, you open up marketing to a whole different segment of people.

-Osh: [00:15:04] Especially now with media.
-Right.
-With these new media contracts like Netflix it sounds like I'm advertising for Netflix but you know I read something recently that said you can have a TV show that has a smaller niche market and they can still do well because of because of your ability to have it distributed worldwide.
+Osh: [00:15:04] Especially now with media, right.
+With these new media contracts like Netflix (it sounds like I'm advertising for Netflix) but I read something recently that said you can have a TV show that has a smaller niche market and they can still do well because of because of your ability to have it distributed worldwide.
 And if you have enough people who are interested it will survive.
-It doesn't have to be it doesn't have to have 8 million viewers on a network on one given night.
+It doesn't have to be 8 million viewers on a network on one given night.

 Yulia: [00:15:36] I loved watching Master of None with my mom.
-I actually started watching and then I called my mom and said, "Mom you have to watch this because this is so similar to our life" And she called me back and she goes, wow This is such a great show. she's like, they <they really capture the immigrant experience.
-And it's interesting because, as a Russian Jew, I can relate to the Indian experiences.
-Because it's just about, it's just about emotions and experiences, right?
+I started watching and then called my mom to say "Mom you have to watch this show because this is so similar to our life."
+She called me back and said “Wow This is such a great show.
+They really capture the immigrant experience.
+It's interesting because as a Russian Jew I can relate to the Indian experiences.
+It’s about emotions and experiences, right?

-Yulia: [00:19:56] Well the people that say no are the people that are not the right match. so you have to realize that.
+Yulia: [00:19:56] Well the people that say no are the people that are not the right match.
+You have to realize that.

 Osh: [00:21:35] Absolutely, I agree.